It’s best to use a subdomain since the Pagely staging URL bypasses our cache layer.

 Checking CDN Status

-By default the CDN should be enabled, but you'll want to make sure this is active prior to running any traffic tests.
+The CDN should be enabled by default, but you'll want to make sure it's active prior to running any traffic tests.
 To double-check that the CDN is active, perform the following steps:

 - Log into your WordPress admin dashboard.